WeatherProvider/NationalWeatherService-Swift/README.md

   }
 }

-nws.hourlyForecast(for: location) { result in
-  switch result {
+// Gets the forecast, organized into hours. nws.hourlyForecast(for: location) { result in switch result {
     case .success(let forecast):  print(forecast)
     case .failure(let error):     print(error)
   }
 }

+// Gets the current condition. nws.currentCondition(for: location) { result in switch result {
+    case .success(let period):    print(period)
+    case .failure(let error):     print(error)
+  }
+}
 ```

 TODO: this

+### Unit Tests
+To do unit tests, you must specify an Environment Variable named `NWS_AGENT_CONTACT` with
+the value of your email or some other contact information.

 ## License
 The weather data provided by this library is sourced from weather.gov, which is a work of the